ADB, Masdar Sign 160 Million USD Deal To Build Two Solar Power Plants In Azerbaijan

 Date

-(MENAFN- IANS) Manila, Nov 16 (IANS) The Asian Development bank (ADB) and Abu Dhabi Future energy PJSC (Masdar) on Saturday signed two loans, totaling $160 million, to build two of the largest solar power plants in Azerbaijan.
+MANILA, Nov 17 (NNN-TNA) – The Asian Development bank (ADB) and Abu Dhabi Future energy PJSC (Masdar), yesterday signed two loans, totalling 160 million U.S. dollars, to build two of the largest solar power plants in Azerbaijan.

-The ADB said in its press release that the power plants will be located in Bilasuvar and Neftchala districts, less than 140 km from the capital Baku, Xinhua news agency reported.
+The ADB said in its press release that, the power plants will be located in Bilasuvar and Neftchala districts, less than 140 km from the capital, Baku.

-"The Bilasuvar and Neftchala power plants clearly demonstrate the potential of the country's dynamic energy sector to catalyse the private sector and mobilise international investors," Gaboury said.
+“The Bilasuvar and Neftchala plants clearly demonstrate the potential of the country's dynamic energy sector, to catalyse the private sector and mobilise international investors,” Gaboury said.

 Established in 2006, Masdar is the Abu Dhabi government's primary vehicle for investing in global renewable energy and sustainable development projects.
-Masdar has an aggregate operational and under-development generation capacity of more than 20 gigawatts from renewable energy projects worldwide and aims to expand its portfolio to 100 gigawatts by 2030.
+Masdar has an aggregate operational and under-development generation capacity of more than 20 gigawatts from renewable energy projects worldwide, and aims to expand its portfolio to 100 gigawatts by 2030.– NNN-TNA

 Legal Disclaimer: